Internal addresses in the Mandelbrot set and Galois groups of polynomials: Internal Addresses of the Mandelbrot Set

 } Now we give the proofs of the results stated so far; most of them go back to \cite{IntAdr}.
 Many of the proofs are based on the concept of {\em long internal addresses}, which show that even though internal addresses themselves are a compact road description, they encode refinements to arbitrary detail.
 Parameter ray pairs have a partial order as follows: $\RP(\theta_1,\theta'_1)<\RP(\theta_2,\theta'_2)$ iff $\RP(\theta_1,\theta'_1)$ separates $\RP(\theta_2,\theta'_2)$ from the origin $c=0$, or equivalently from $c=1/4$, the landing point of the ray pair $\RP(0,1)$.
 It will be convenient to say $\RP(0,1)<\RP(\theta,\theta')$ for every ray pair $\RP(\theta,\theta')\neq \RP(0,1)$.
 For every parameter $c\in\C$, the set of parameter ray pairs separating $c$ from the origin is totally ordered (by definition, this set always includes the pair $\RP(0,1)$ as its minimum).
 A similar partial order can be defined for dynamic ray pairs for every $c\in\M$.

 \begin{defi}{Long Internal Address in the Mandelbrot Set} \lineclear For a parameter ray $c\in\C$, consider the set of periodic parameter ray pairs which separate $c$ from the origin, totally ordered as described above; the \emph{long internal address} of $c$ is the collection of periods of these ray pairs with the same total order. \end{defi} The long internal address always starts with the entry $1$, and it is usually infinite and not well-ordered.
-For most $c\in\C$, many periods appear several times on the long internal address (which means that several ray pairs of equal period separate $c$ from the origin).
+For most $c\in\C$, many periods appear several times on the long internal address (which means that several ray pairs of equal period separate $c$ from the origin; only the ray pair of least period is unique).

 One useful feature of internal addresses is that they completely encode the associated long internal addresses.
 The following proposition is in fact algorithmic, as its proof shows.

 \begin{prop}{Long Internal Address Encoded in Internal Address} \lineclear Any internal address completely encodes the associated long internal address. \end{prop} \proof The internal address is a strictly increasing (finite or infinite) sequence of integers, each of which comes with an associated $\*$-periodic kneading sequence.
 If it is the internal address of some $c\in\C$, then each entry in the internal address represents a parameter ray pair with this period.
 Corollary~\ref{Cor:IntermediateRayPair} describes the least period of a periodic parameter ray pair which separates any two given parameter ray pairs, and it also describes the kneading sequence of the ray pair of least period.
 This allows us to inductively find the periods of all parameter ray pairs of given maximal periods which separate $c$ from the origin, together with the order and kneading sequences of these ray pairs, and in the limit determines the long internal address.